 While there is no conclusive definition of self-regulation, it can broadly be described as a multidimensional and integrative domain-general construct that involves controlling, directing, and planning one's emotions, thoughts, and actions (Baumeister & Vohs, 2007; McClelland et al., 2018; Schunk & Zimmerman, 1997).
 Behavioral self-regulation enables children to regulate their thoughts and actions to develop more adaptive goal-directed behavior during learning and social interactions.
 For example, in early childhood classroom contexts, children regulate their behaviors to remember teachers’ instructions, shift attention, inhibit inappropriate responses, and comply with rules (McClelland et al., 2010).

 Emerging research suggests that behavioral self-regulation is particularly important for child outcomes (Zakszeski et al., 2020).
 As a vital domain-general skill, behavioral self-regulation enables children to regulate their thoughts and actions to develop more adaptive goal-directed behavior during learning and interactions.
-In the context of child-adult interactions, behavioral self-regulation can be observed when a child pays attention to an adult, remembers and follows instructions, inhibits impulses, and shifts towards more appropriate behaviors (Blair & Diamond, 2008; Morrison et al., 2010).
+In the context of child-adult interactions, behavioral self-regulation can be observed when a child pays attention to an adult, remembers and follows instructions, inhibits impulses, and shifts toward more appropriate behaviors (Blair & Diamond, 2008; Morrison et al., 2010).

 Preschoolers' behavioral self-regulation provides a building block for positive goal-related behaviors.
 There is substantial evidence that high levels of behavioral self-regulation in the preschool years are significantly related to children’s concurrent growth in academic skills and subsequent successes in school achievement and social adjustment.
 A rapid period of development in self-regulation occurs during the preschool years, which coincides with the maturation of the prefrontal cortex (Garon et al., 2008).
 Although self-regulatory skills continue to develop as children age, it is most apparent during early childhood, and the rate of growth depends on children’s characteristics (e.g., gender and temperament) and environmental contexts (Blair & Diamond, 2008; Blair & Raver, 2012).
 Children’s self-regulation follows different developmental trajectories, heavily depending on their environment (Duncan et al., 2017).